supahcraig/CLDR/Building Environments/freeIPAsetup.md

 From a browser, navgate to `https://18.119.162.9`

 If it just spins, ensure that your secuity group is open on 443 from your IP.
 It uses a self-signed cert, so your browser will tell you this is unsafe.
 Tell it to pound sand, you know whay you're doing.
+You may find that you need to update the /etc/hosts file to add `privateIP ipa.dim.local`

 ---